Cowie Chapel, St Mary of the Storms

 The area in question is probably the small churchyard extension.
 Another version of the story says that Nechtan himself is buried here, though the Aberdeen Breviary says that he was buried near the church he built at Tullich.

 Though the chapel is now ruinous, there are several interesting features.
-There high lancet windows still pierce the east wall.
-The priest's door in the south wall is original to the 13th century chapel, and there is a surving aumbry (storage cupboard) in the northeast corner.
+Three lancet windows still pierce the east wall.
+The priest's door in the south wall is original to the 13th-century chapel, and there is a surviving aumbry (storage cupboard) in the northeast corner.
 Immediately below the west gable is a curious semi-circular mound covered by turf.

 This is a partly underground mort-house, built to protect newly deceased corpses from the unwelcome attentions of body-snatchers.
 Beside the mort-house is a moving memorial to the men of the Stonehaven lifeboat St George, who died while attempting to rescue the crew of the Grace Darling in 1874.
 Throughout the churchyard are scattered tombs of local sailors, often marked with carvings of ships.